 Turning once more to Allrecipes.com, I found a caramel recipe that sounded good and had a pretty respectable 4.5 stars out of 5 rating.
 I made out my grocery list and headed to Albertson's.
 Staring at the dairy case, my mind struggled to see the recipe I printed out not 15 minutes earlier.
 Did it say "heavy whipping cream" or "whipping cream?"
 I picked up the heavy version, put it in my basket, and proceeded to the next item on my list, only to return to the dairy aisle and grab the regular whipping cream instead.
 Once home, I discovered that I actually needed the heavy cream.
 Drat.
 No biggie, I'll see what happens.
 It's 8:15 p.m. and I'm not going back out.

-t of the mixture with a candy thermometer while stirring.
+The recipe says to "Monitor the heat of the mixture with a candy thermometer while stirring.
 When the thermometer reaches 250 degrees F (120 degrees C) remove the pot from the heat."
 Okay...does that mean stir the whole time, or can I stir occasionally?
 Too lazy to stand there stirring the entire hour it took to reach the 250 degree mark, I pulled up a kitchen chair and kept an eye on the boiling pot of candy.
 The other eye was busy watching the season premiere of "CSI."

-emulsion?
+Okay, so I'm stirring, and watching the little blue line in my candy thermometer rise up slowly, when I notice something unexpected happening: the butter is separating from the mixture.
+Could this be the result of using regular and not heavy cream?
+Have I upset the fat ratio, causing the butter to come out of emulsion?
 It's because I didn't stir the whole time, right?
 I don't know.
 What I do know is that the 240 degree butter splattering out of your pot hurts.
 A lot.
 Proceed with caution, kids.
 An hour later it finally reached the right temperature, so I poured it into my parchment-lined 11x15-inch pan and left it to cool.
 It's almost 10 p.m. now, so I was off to bed.

-... maybe my thermometer is off.
+When I got home from work the next day I discovered that the caramel hadn't set up; it was a viscous goo.
+Tasty goo, but goo nonetheless.
+Well... maybe my thermometer is off.
 Me of all people should know that your instruments should be calibrated before you start working with them.
 So off it goes into a pot of boiling water to check for accuracy.
 I don't have a mark for 212 deg.F, but it was almost to 215 deg.F after a few minutes in the boiling water bath, so that wasn't the cause of my problem.
 Drying off the thermometer, I noticed that the handy dandy chart on the back says that "hard ball" stage is 260 deg.F, not the 250 deg.F specified in the recipe.
 Determined, I scraped the candy back into the pot and cooked to 260 deg.F, stirring the WHOLE TIME.
 Surely, it has to turn out this time.
 I poured the caramel into a smaller 9x13-inch pan and waited.

-he next problem to tackle now is wrapping them.
+Great success!
+The next problem to tackle now is wrapping them.
 Armed with my Cricut (the mascot is a cricket.
 But it's a cutter.
 So cri-cut.
 Cricut!
 Get it?
 Haha, I am so easily amused!) paper trimmer and a roll of waxed paper, I cut 120 3x3" squares.
 In total, I cut 165 squares (about 2 cm big), but my sister took some to work and the rest were tasty "casualties."
 Wrapping them was going to be a tedious task, but oddly enough I like doing tedious things once I get into a rhythm.
 Popped in a good CD and sat down at my computer desk to wrap candy while chatting with friends online.
 And I always say I can't do two things at once. ;)

 No comments: